-Celebrating Native American Heritage Month: Books, artifacts, online resources & more
+Celebrating Native American Heritage Month: Books, an event, learning experiences & more

 Oak Park Public Library acknowledges that Oak Park is situated on the ancestral land of the Bodewamiadkiwen (Potawatomi), Myaamia (Miami), Oceti Sakowin, Kiikaapoi (Kickapoo), and Peoria.
 We honor them and thank them for their stewardship of this land.
 Source: native-land.ca